NikaMelashvili/Bankist/README.md

 # bankist

-A bank application using JavaScript.
-This project is from a course by Jonas Schmedtmann where most of the functionality is based on the ES6 array methods like map, filter, reduce, splice, split and find.
-We use the chained functions to achive a very detailed result.
-This is an excelent project to demonstrate my knowledge in working with arrays in javascript.
+A bank application using JavaScript, based on a course by Jonas Schmedtmann, where most of the functionality relies on ES6 array methods such as map, filter, reduce, splice, split, and find.
+Chained functions are utilized extensively to achieve detailed results.
+This project serves as an excellent demonstration of my knowledge in working with arrays in JavaScript.